gigaj0ule/system42/_framework/bootloader/README.md

 To flash a file to the bootloader, use either:

-    sudo dfu-util -a 0 -s 0x08002000:leave -D ./_build/sample/fw.bin
+    sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.bin
-    sudo dfu-util -a 0 -s 0x08004000:leave -D ./_build/sample/fw.bin
+    sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.bin

 ...depending on your MCU.

+You must flash the file at address 0x08000000.
+The bootloader will automatically skip over the padding in the file, which is expected to be the size of the bootloader itself.
+This padding can just be a bunch of 0xFF.

 The bootloader has AES256 encryption support.
 If this is enabled, then you must supply the bootloader with a file that is padded with the size of the bootloader, minus 16 bytes.
 The first 16 bytes are the AES CBC initialization vector used to encrypt the firmware file.
-See lockdown.py for further insight.
+See snappack.py for further insight.

-In AES mode, you must flash the file at address 0x08000000.
-The bootloader will automatically skip over the padding in the file after reading the first 16 bytes as the init vector.

 You can use the following command to flash the encrypted file: